How to Paint a Basket of Red Geraniums

 Starting with a 3/4 inch flat brush double load with a dark green, a celery green and a touch of citron.

-Full supply list is included at the end of this post.
+The full supply list is included at the end of this post.

 Start on the chisel edge of your brush at the V opening of the leaf.